top of page

 Should You Aerate First?

-Step-by-Step: How to Slice Seed Your Lawn
+Step by Step: How to Slice Seed Your Lawn

-Mow the lawn to 1.5–2 inches.
+1. Mow the lawn down to 1.5 to 2 inches.

-Remove debris, leaves, and rocks.
+2. Remove debris, leaves, and rocks from the lawn surface.

-Mark sprinkler heads and shallow utilities.
+4. Mark sprinkler heads and any shallow utilities to avoid damage.

-Lightly water the lawn immediately.
+8. Lightly water the lawn immediately after seeding.

 Aftercare: What to Do After Slice Seeding